Biruni-University/java-Programming/README.md

 1. index of topic

-> first digit is study year
+> first number is study year

-> second digit is study semester
+> second number is study semester

-> third digit is index of topic in related semester
+> third number is index of topic in related semester

 2. name related cource